 About Allen Parish

-If you love the outdoor life, we have hunting at West Bay Game Reserve and at Dry Creek Ranch, fishing on the Calcasieu River the Ouiska Chitto and other creeks and rivers, Trottingbred racing, canoeing and tubing on one of the most peaceful rivers with beautiful, white sandy beaches you will ever see anywhere and great sporting events.
+If you love the outdoor life, we have hunting at West Bay Game Reserve and at Dry Creek Ranch.
+If fishing is more your style, the Calcasieu River and the Ouiska Chitto creek offers many opportunities for that “big” catch!
+Canoeing, kayaking and tubing on the Ouiska Chitto is a chance to get away from it all on a peaceful trip down river with beautiful, white sand beaches for picnicking or overnight stays.

 The Allen Parish Tourist Commission is located in southwest Louisiana at 8904 Hwy.
 165. Oberlin, Louisiana is the parish seat.
 The population of Allen Parish is estimated to be 24,000 with Oakdale as the largest municipality of about 8,000 citizens.
 This large rural community is known for its farming, hunting, fishing and canoeing.
 We have approximately 56,000 acres of rice grown each year and 15,000 of those acres have crawfish each year.

 Our average annual rain fall is usually around 57 inches and the average temperature is 75 degrees.
 The humidity is very harsh, so that makes that 75 degrees feel way hotter!
 We have an average of 300 sunny days per year and the prevailing winds are southerly.

 Louisiana Hwy.
 165 runs the full north-south length of Allen Parish.
 We are approximately 30 minutes from Louisiana Interstate 10 and 45 minutes from Louisiana Interstate 49.